Maharashtra Assembly Floor Test: Speaker allows Opposition demand for division of vote

 The trust vote was proposed by BJP's Sudhir Mungantiwar and Shiv Sena's Bharat Gogawale.
 After a voice vote, on proposal of trust vote, opposition members demanded a division of vote.

-Meanwhile, two MLA of the Uddhav Thackeray faction, Santosh Bangar and Shyamsundar Shinde, joined the Eknath Shinde camp just before the trust vote.
+Meanwhile, two MLAs of the Uddhav Thackeray faction, Santosh Bangar joined the Eknath Shinde camp just before the trust vote.

 Shiv Sena's Aaditya Thackeray arrived in the House just minutes before the doors were locked for a head count.